-To learn more, simply fill out the "Free Case Review" form located to the right - it's FREE.
+To learn more, contact us today at 800-304-9246 or simply fill out the "Free Case Evaluation" form located to the right.

 There are four primary areas that an individual can be exposed to toxic substances, where the exposure can be severe enough that the victim requires medical treatment for their injuries, or suffers ill-health due to this exposure.

 When preparing to file a lawsuit of this nature, it's important to note that the plaintiff must also prove that:

 With this in mind, it's also worth noting that due to the extensive testing data that many defendants have access to, they often attempt to discredit the validity of the plaintiff's case, by using that data to help support their argument.